Let’s Play “Guess the Excel Stars!”

 When coming up with a name for this project, Dr. Palechek says, “After more thought, I think the more appropriate name is a “Mosaic” graph.”

-Step 1 – Add a picture
+Step 1 – Add a picture as the background

 Begin by adding a picture as the Excel background.